Osaka Dojima Exchange: Corporate information

-The Birthplace of Futures Trading
+Birthplace of futures trading

-The Origin of ODEX is in the Mid-Edo Period.
+Origin in the mid-Edo period

 In the Edo Period, feudal domains collected rice as a tax.
 They sent the rice to Osaka and Edo (Tokyo) for the purpose of cashing in, except for the amount used for food and stockpiling.
 At that time, many of the Kurayashiki (warehouses) were concentrated in Osaka and the rice stored there was sold to rice brokers through auctions.
 Securities called “Rice bills”, which were issued in exchange for the rice, were traded actively.
 It can be said that rice was securitized.
 These rice bills also covered unharvested rice.
 And trading participants could trade futures by contract for difference (CFD) simply by preparing a margin called “shikigin”.

 In 1730, a spot market to trade rice bills and a rice futures market located in the Dojima area of Osaka（Dojima Rice Exchange）were authorized by the Edo shogunate.
 Dojima was equipped with a membership system and clearing functions.
 Rice prices formed here were transferred to the major cities by couriers.
 The rules, customs, and functions in Dojima formed the basis of those now in place at modern exchanges.
 The CBOT (Chicago Board of Trade), which is the oldest commodity exchange in the United States, and the predominant futures market in the world, is said to have been developed based on the Osaka Dojima market.

 In that period of time rice could be regarded as a main financial asset of the Japanese people.
 The DNA of Dojima Rice Exchange (which traded the rice as a futures contract) is being passed down to ODEX, which is currently aiming to develop a wide range of derivative financial products as a comprehensive exchange.

 Mark D. West, in his paper entitled, "Private Ordering at the World's First Futures Exchange", laid out eight factors the Dojima Exchange had that are considered to be inherent in futures markets, as identified by Roberta Romano.
 As such the Dojima exchange is often characterized as the world's first organized futures exchange.